Fibonacci Laws of Planetary Motion β Technical Background

 Law 6: The Saturn-Jupiter-Earth Resonance

-Saturn is the only planet whose perihelion precesses retrograde in the ecliptic frame (period ).
-JPLβs WebGeoCalc confirms the ecliptic-retrograde motion at ~β3,400 arcsec/century from SPICE ephemeris data, consistent with the modelβs geocentric prediction of β3,385 arcsec/century.
+Saturnβs perihelion precesses obviously retrograde in the ecliptic frame (period ).
+JPLβs WebGeoCalc confirms this at ~-3,400 arcsec/century from SPICE ephemeris data, consistent with the modelβs prediction of -3,372 arcsec/century.
 Standard celestial mechanics attributes the observed ecliptic-retrograde motion to a transient phase of the ~900-year Great Inequality (Laplace 1784), predicting the rate should eventually reverse.
 The model instead treats Saturnβs ecliptic-retrograde precession as a permanent feature β a testable distinction.
-See Supporting Evidence Β§14 for the full observational evidence and comparison of the two theories.
+See Supporting Evidence Β§13 for the full observational evidence and comparison of the two theories.

 When Saturnβs retrograde motion interacts with Jupiterβs prograde motion (), the resulting beat frequencies form a closed loop: